pfacouetey/energy_efficiency_predictor/README.md

 Let me know if you'd like me to enrich this README further or include any other project-specific details!

 ## How to Run
-Open the `notebooks folder`, and execute the `main_copy.ipynb` notebook cells step by step.
+Open the `notebooks folder`, and execute the `main.ipynb` notebook cells step by step.
-Don't forget to use the kernel associated to the virtual environment managed by `poetry`.
+Don't forget to use the kernel associated with the virtual environment managed by `poetry`.

-Trying to run `main.ipynb` file will result in a failure, since you need a `data folder` you can't access.

 The data folder has been created to track any change on the dataset done by [UC Irvine Machine learning Repository](https://archive.ics.uci.edu/).

 ## Future Improvements
-- Enhance preprocessing pipelines to handle outliers detection.
+- Enhance preprocessing pipelines to handle eventual outliers.
-- Include visualization dashboards for energy efficiency predictions.
-- Add deployment pipelines (e.g., Flask or FastAPI) for serving the final model retained.
-- Take into account the fact that predicting too less or high can generate some costs which we need to minimize.
-- Compare performance with additional machine learning models (e.g., Random Forest, Gradient Boosting), and even test some deep learning models.
+- Add some extra optimization parts for a better prediction.
+In fact, predicting too low/high is critical for true energy optimization.
+- Try neural networks models.

 ## License
 This project is registered under the terms of the MIT license.
 For any further details, consult the `LICENSE` file.